gobarn/kuling/proto.md

 DESCRIBE : Topic shard description
 ->topic
-<-:num_shards
+<- [shardID:s]

 PUT : Put records on topic
--> * topic, key, value
+-> * topic, shardKey, data
+<- OK/ERR

+PUTS : Put records on topic with set sharding hash.
+This way the client can control the place where a record is put to group records into one shard -> * topic, shardKey, shardHash, data
-<- * :shard_num, :sequence_id
+<- OK/ERR

 GET : Get records from topic
--> topic, :startSequenceID, :maxNumMessages
+-> topic, shard, :startSequenceID, :maxNumMessages
 <- binary_messages

+THE ITERATORS SHOLD BE OWNED BY THE SERVER, NOT THE BROKER!
+BROKER SENDS ITERATORS DOWN TO THE SERVER SO THERE IS NEVER SERVER->BROKER communication, THE BROKER ISSUES ITERATORS AND TELLS THE CLIENT WHICH IP THAT HOLD THE ITERATORS THIS IS POSSIBLE SINCE THE ITERATOR IS PER SHARD

+ITERATION:

+GRP_JOIN : client joins a group
+-> group, client
+<- OK/ERR

+GRP_HB : Group heart beat
+-> group, client

+GRP_LEAVE : issue leave cmd for client
+-> group, client
+<- OK/ERR

-ITER_GET : Get iterator for topic shard given a group name, if the group does not exist it is created.
+ITER_GET : Get iterator for topic shard given a group name.
+There can only be one iterator per client/group/topic/shard whenever a new client tries to get a iterator a rebalance occur on the server side which forces all other clients to re-issue a new ITER_GET command as their ITER command will not return a nextIterator -> topic, shard
--> topic, :shard_num, group
-<- :ownerID, :groupSequenceID
+<- iterator <iteartor = IP/shardID/sequenceNumber/maxNumMessages>
 <- ERR/ERR_NOT_OWNER

-ITER : Get next batch of messages given group iteration -> :ownerID, :groupSequenceID
+ITER : Get next batch of messages given group iterator.
+The iterator contains the shard and the position in that shard -> iterator
-<- binary_messages
+<- nextIterator, binary_messages

-ITER_PUT : Put the groups current sequence ID in a topic -> :ownerID, :groupSequnceID